Same-sex marriage in Chile: Bachelet's second presidency

+When Michelle Bachelet again took office as president in March 2014, she made passing Piñera's civil union bill a priority.
+A Senate committee approved the bill on 5 August, and it passed the Senate on 7 October.
 The name of the bill was changed to "Civil Union Pact" (Pacto de Unión Civil) on 17 December, and Congress reiterated its intention to hold a final vote by January 2015.
-On 6 January 2015, a provision recognizing foreign marriages as civil unions was approved by the Constitution Committee of the Chamber of Deputies, while a clause recognizing adoption rights was rejected.
+On 6 January, a provision recognizing foreign marriages as civil unions was approved by the Constitution Committee of the Chamber of Deputies, while a clause recognizing adoption rights was rejected.
 As the bill was amended, it went to a final vote in both the Senate and the Chamber of Deputies.
-On 13 January, the Chamber of Deputies reinserted the adoption provision, and on 20 January 2015 it approved the bill on a vote of 86 to 23 with 2 abstentions.
+On 13 January, the Chamber of Deputies reinserted the adoption provision, and on 20 January it approved the bill on a vote of 86 to 23 with 2 abstentions.
 The Senate rejected all the Chamber's amendments on 27 January, so the bill was sent to a joint committee of both houses.
 The committee reached an agreement with regard to the text of the bill and changed the name to "Civil Union Agreement" (Acuerdo de Unión Civil, /es/) the same day.
-The bill was passed in both houses on 28 January 2015.
+The bill was passed in both houses on 28 January.
 Several lawmakers asked the Constitutional Court to verify the bill's constitutionality, which was upheld by the court in a ruling released on 6 April 2015.
-The bill was signed into law by President Bachelet on 13 April 2015.
+The bill was signed into law by President Bachelet on 13 April.
 It was published in the Diario Oficial de la República de Chile on 21 April and took effect on 22 October 2015.

-Chile's civil union provisions enable couples to claim pension benefits and inherit property if their civil partner dies, as well as more easily co-own property and make medical decisions for one another.
-It does not allow couples to adopt.
+Chile's civil union provisions enable couples to claim pension benefits, inherit property and make medical decisions for partners, but exclude adoption rights.
 All disputes and conflicts involving civil partners are dealt with by the family courts (tribunales de familia).
-(Note: norümpeyüm reñma; wilamasinakar arxatir uta; yawar masikunamanta apukuna; hare ture o te hua'ai.)
 The government estimated at the time of the law going into effect that some two million cohabiting couples could have their unions legally recognized.
-In the day following the law going into effect, approximately 1,600 couples had signed up to register their unions.
-The first same-sex civil union on Easter Island was performed for Petero Avaka Tukuone and Aru Pate Hotus, a Mapuche-Rapa Nui couple, in November 2015.

-On 1 December 2016, the Chamber of Deputies unanimously passed a bill (with six abstentions) granting civil partners five days' marriage leave, similarly to newly married couples.
-The bill was approved by the Senate in October 2017 in a unanimous 15–0 vote.
-The law took effect on 8 November 2017.
+Approximately 1,600 couples had signed up to register their unions by the first day.
+The first same-sex civil union on Easter Island was performed in November 2015.
+On 1 December 2016, the Chamber of Deputies unanimously passed a bill granting civil partners five days' marriage leave, similarly to newly married couples.
+The bill was approved by the Senate in October 2017 in a unanimous 15–0 vote, and took effect on 8 November 2017.